pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 - Zoom Lv 3, where capitals can be shown if there are enough spaces, <br>     - country labels are more important than the capital labels
 - Zoom Lv 4, it might be nice to show "well-known" capitals <br>
     - such as Paris, London, Berlin, Oslo, Rome, etc.
-- Zoom Lv 5, capitals are better be on <br>
+- Zoom Lv 5, capitals are better to be on <br>
     - even if cartographers adjust the country label's initial position.
 - Zoom Lv 6, capitals must be exposed<br>
-    - except city countries like Singapore, Vatican City, Monaco, and so on.
+    - except for city countries like Singapore, Vatican City, Monaco, and so on.
 - from Zoom Lv 7, I don't have to mention.

 <br>
 <br>
-Keep those in your mind, and let's go back to the Portugal's example.
+Keep those in your mind, and let's go back to Portugal's example.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/google_z_portugal.gif?raw=true">